tytydraco/yessleep/out/I_Found_The_Unfinished_Diary_of_A_Man_Who_Was_Reported_Missing.md

-But before the stranger could answer my questions, I suddenly felt a familiar yet completely unfamiliar sensation.
+But before the stranger could answer my questions, I suddenly felt a series of familiar yet completely unfamiliar sensations.
 It came out all at once, and it was the only thing that occupied my mind.